 Despite years of energy development in the Peace Region, no assessments of baseline groundwater quality had been conducted prior to this study.
-This project built upon significant groundwater chemistry data has been collected at domestic water wells under a program lead by the Ministry of Forests, Lands, and Natural Resource Operations and Rural Development (MFLNRORD), in collaboration with Simon Fraser University, there remains limited groundwater chemistry data proximal to oil and gas development in the Peace Region and at locations suitable to establish natural background groundwater methane levels.
+This project built upon significant groundwater chemistry data collected at domestic water wells under a program led by British Columbia’s Ministry of Forests, Lands, and Natural Resource Operations and Rural Development in collaboration with Simon Fraser University.
+It added groundwater chemistry data close to natural gas wells in the Peace Region and at locations suitable to establish natural background groundwater methane levels.

-- Assessing current groundwater methane conditions in the Peace Region
+- Providing an assessment of groundwater methane conditions in the Peace Region.

-- Data collection to inform regulatory policy and technical guidance related to groundwater protection and methane migration
+- Data collection to help inform regulatory policy and technical guidance related to groundwater protection and methane migration.

-- Enhancements to the collective contributions of government and science initiatives under the umbrella of the Northeast Water Strategy
+- Enhancements to the collective contributions of government and science initiatives under the Northeast Water Strategy.

-The project is focused on the Peace Region in BC’s Northeast Region.
+The project focused on the Peace Region in BC’s Northeast Region.
 All research took place within the territories of Treaty 8 First Nations.

 How will the data be collected?